freedomofpress/securedrop-docs/docs/source/source.rst

 Note that your Internet Service Provider, or ISP (e.g., Comcast/Xfinity, Cox, Wave, etc), may already have a record of your visit to this website, docs.securedrop.org.

-**Before you begin...**

-* DO NOT access SecureDrop on your employer's network.
-* DO NOT access SecureDrop using your employer's hardware.
-* DO NOT access SecureDrop on your home internet network.

-* **DO** carefully read the remaining instructions, that will carefully step-through the reasons why we advise the above, and provide guidance to minimize risk when using SecureDrop.